Cajuns dealing with OL injury concerns as they turn focus to South Alabama

 STATESBORO, Ga. — It wasn’t that UL quarterback Levi Lewis and the rest of the Ragin’ Cajuns offense didn’t appreciate the defense’s effort wi…

-The other challenging aspect of the South Alabama matchup is how the Jaguars’ defense under first-year head coach Kane Wommack has performed.
+The other challenge is how the Jaguars’ defense has performed under first-year coach Kane Wommack.

-That defense has spearheaded a 3-0 start for South Alabama, giving up only 15.7 points, 290.7 total yards and 55.3 rushing yards per game with wins over Southern Mississippi, Bowling Green and Alcorn State.
+That defense has spearheaded a 3-0 start for South Alabama, allowing just 15.7 points, 290.7 yards total and 55.3 yards rushing per game with wins over Southern Miss, Bowling Green and Alcorn State.

 “They’re playing good defense,” Napier said.
 “They’ve always played good defense, truth be known.
 They’ve got big, physical, long, fast, explosive players.
 They’ve given us problems in the past, and a lot of those players are still playing.”